 So, yes – there’s a lot of research involved.
 And, a greater need on the consultancy/strategy side of things.

-Are there any trends in the market and roles you’re filling?
+Are there any trends in the market and the roles you’re filling?

 There are several companies in Singapore hiring aggressively, but in the most part companies are hiring in a more considered fashion taking their time to find the right people.
 We are confident in our ability to meet those requirements.
 Now that we’ve been here for three years, we’re looking to really establish our presence in Singapore.
 For businesses looking for a strategic partner, let’s talk.